sleepingPotato17/FundForest-Community-Resource-and-Environmental-Impact-Tracking-System/README.md

 - Link each donation to a registered donor
 - Capture donation date, amount, goods description (for in-kind donations), and notes
 - Filter donations by donor name and date range
-- Export donation records to CSV format for external reporting
+- Export donation records to PDF format for external reporting

 ### Program Management
 - Create community programs with defined start and end dates